-5.3 BOARD AND OTHER MANAGEMENT COMMITTEES
+5.2 BOARD AND OTHER MANAGEMENT COMMITTEES

-We have two board committees: an audit committee and a nomination and remuneration committee.
+We have three board committees: an audit committee; a nomination and remuneration committee; and a strategy committee.
 These committees are governed by our Board Rules as well as the Audit Committee Charter and Nomination and Remuneration Committee Charter respectively.